Educational assessment: Placement, formative, summative and diagnostic

 Summative and formative assessment are often referred to in a learning context as assessment of learning and assessment for learning respectively.
 Assessment of learning is generally summative in nature and intended to measure learning outcomes and report those outcomes to students, parents and administrators.
-Assessment of learning generally occurs at the conclusion of a class, course, semester or academic year.
-Assessment for learning is generally formative in nature and is used by teachers to consider approaches to teaching and next steps for individual learners and the class.
+Assessment of learning mostly occurs at the conclusion of a class, course, semester or academic year while assessment for learning is generally formative in nature and is used by teachers to consider approaches to teaching and next steps for individual learners and the class.

 A common form of formative assessment is diagnostic assessment.
 Diagnostic assessment measures a student's current knowledge and skills for the purpose of identifying a suitable program of learning.
 Self-assessment is a form of diagnostic assessment which involves students assessing themselves.

 Forward-looking assessment asks those being assessed to consider themselves in hypothetical future situations.

 Performance-based assessment is similar to summative assessment, as it focuses on achievement.
 It is often aligned with the standards-based education reform and outcomes-based education movement.
 Though ideally, they are significantly different from a traditional multiple choice test, they are most commonly associated with standards-based assessment which use free-form responses to standard questions scored by human scorers on a standards-based scale, meeting, falling below or exceeding a performance standard rather than being ranked on a curve.
-A well-defined task is identified and students are asked to create, produce or do something, often in settings that involve real-world application of knowledge and skills.
+A well-defined task is identified and students are asked to create, produce or do something often in settings that involve real-world application of knowledge and skills.
 Proficiency is demonstrated by providing an extended response.
-Performance formats are further differentiated into products and performances.
+Performance formats are further classified into products and performances.
 The performance may result in a product, such as a painting, portfolio, paper or exhibition, or it may consist of a performance, such as a speech, athletic skill, musical recital or reading.

 Objective and subjective

 Assessment (either summative or formative) is often categorized as either objective or subjective.
 Objective assessment is a form of questioning which has a single correct answer.
 Subjective assessment is a form of questioning which may have more than one correct answer (or more than one way of expressing the correct answer).
 There are various types of objective and subjective questions.
-Objective question types include true/false answers, multiple choice, multiple-response and matching questions.
-Subjective questions include extended-response questions and essays.
+Objective question types include true/false answers, multiple choice, multiple-response and matching questions while Subjective questions include extended-response questions and essays.
 Objective assessment is well suited to the increasingly popular computerized or online assessment format.

 Some have argued that the distinction between objective and subjective assessments is neither useful nor accurate because, in reality, there is no such thing as "objective" assessment.
 In fact, all assessments are created with inherent biases built into decisions about relevant subject matter and content, as well as cultural (class, ethnic, and gender) biases.